Jc-alt logo

 for i in range(len(freqBuckets) - 1, 0, -1):

-# time complexity: iterate over all entries in current bucket O(n)
+# tc: iterate over all elements in curr bucket O(m)

 for num in freqBuckets[i]: